Narsinghpur: Tourism

+The fort of Chauragharh (Chaugan) is situated on the peak of Satpuda mountain called Chauragarh near Chaugan village in Gadarwara tehsil of Narsinghpur district.
+It is located at 20.35 latitude 79.55 longitude.
+This fort built at a distance of about 35 kilometers from the Gadarwara tehsil headquarters is east-facing.
+These types of rocks are made by connecting thick limestone with small and big boulders.

 National Festival Mela is organised in Manegaon which is situated 25 km from District H.Q. on Narsinghpur road, every year from Republic day onwards.
-It is one week's fate in which state-level tournaments of Kabdadi, volleyball, Kho-Kho, Dos ball are organized.
+It is a one-week fate in which state-level tournaments of Kabdadi, volleyball, Kho-Kho, Dos ball are organized.
 It includes folksongs, and Choupad also, which is organized at District level.